Rixxo/Moq.Dapper/README.md

 }
 ```

-Mocking a call to `Query` with a simple type and callback to catpure sql request:
+If you are interested in capturing the query string, you can mock the `Query` API with a simple type and callback to catpure sql request:

 ```csharp
 [Test]